-London has raised its hat to the world and a new UK has emerged.
+London raised its Olympic hat to the world, and found a new bounce beneath its feet.

-Many of us have spent the Olympic fortnight on our sofas weeping and cheering to the BBC coverage.
-We have cried for athletes we never even knew existed and been overwhelmed by the grace of the victorious.
-We have wondered at the crowds and enthusiasm, stayed up late for Gabby Logan’s underdogs, and been astonished that London’s public transport system has coped with all the crowds.
+We wept and cheered and were amazed.
+We cried for athletes we did not know even existed, and were overwhelmed by the grace of the victorious.
+We wondered at the crowds and enthusiasm, stayed up late for Gabby Logan’s underdogs, and could not believe that London’s public transport system coped with all the crowds.

-The fortnight has exhausted and re-energised us all.
-Ordinary brilliance has been everywhere: free red ice lollies at Waterloo Station; convoys of purple buses linking railway stations to Eton Dorney; uniformed troops at ease on bag search duty; and the capital’s mayor cheerfully stranded on a zipwire in the Olympic Park.
+Ordinary brilliance was everywhere: free red ice lollies at Waterloo Station; convoys of purple buses; uniformed troops at ease; and the capital’s mayor cheerfully stranded on a zipwire in the Olympic Park.

-Looking back it is hard to spot where everything changed.
-It seems only yesterday that we were grumbling and determined that a fiasco was on the way.
-The BBC’s comedy 2012 only confirmed our delicious pessimism.
-The weather was sky to sky rain, transport staff were threatening strikes, G4S had forgotten to employ enough security staff, and US Republican Party presidential candidate Mitt Romney was about to visit.
+Looking back it’s hard to spot how it ended up this way.
+It seems only yesterday that we grumbled with delicious pessimism.
+The weather was sky to sky rain, transport staff threatened strikes, G4S forgot to employ enough security staff, and US Republican Party presidential candidate Mitt Romney was about to visit.

 Perhaps Mitt Romney was the change – that moment when he told us there were ‘disconcerting’ gaps in the country’s Olympic preparations.
 Perhaps it was then that the 2012 flame really lit up.
 We knew how to ‘mind the gap’.
 We’d show him.